Jikōson: Later life

 The group moved out of Kanazawa on 20 May 1947, and membership dwindled.
 Media attention had shifted to Tenshō Kōtai Jingūkyō, another religious movement, in the middle of 1947.
 By 1948, the group was relocated to a house offered by a follower in Hachinohe, though the follower's concerned family members would later hire men to retrieve the follower, leading to a brawl.
 There was also a police raid, where the group was investigated for violating food laws.
 After these events, the group moved from place to place, maintaining a subdued existence where they were constantly harassed by the police or the public.
 In the 1950s, Nagaoka continued to demand visits from a number of public figures, as she had before the Kanazawa incident.
 Some, such as Heibonsha founder Yasaburō Shimonaka, novelist Yasunari Kawabata and actor Musei Tokugawa did end up visiting Nagaoka after receiving her invitations.

-She passed away in 1983 or 1984, with Tokujirō Katsuki (勝木 徳次郎, Katsuki Tokujirō) succeeding her as the leader of Jiu.
+She died in 1983 or 1984, with Tokujirō Katsuki (勝木 徳次郎, Katsuki Tokujirō) succeeding her as the leader of Jiu.